ClementNerma/Rave/docs/books/hybrid.md

 let cubes = (i * i * i for i in 1...10);
 ```

-This is also why we told you should be careful when using inline loops.
-All inline loops generate a `List`.
+This is also why we told you should be careful when using inline loops: all inline loops generate a `List`.

 Note that inline loops will not perform if the generation is not wrapped by parenthesis.
 So, if you do: